-The concession stand on-site could come in handy, even if you plan to have lunch elsewhere.
-On some days, it may be possible to order lunch from one of the local vendors who typically set up shop here.
+The concession stand located here is another lunchtime alternative.
+On some days, it may be possible to buy food from one of the local vendors who set up shop at the beach.

 Restrooms are available at Alice Town Beach.
 Because Radio Beach is located so close to Alice Town, these shores are among the most popular and crowded beach on Bimini.

-This beach is positioned on the South West coast of North Bimini; the area hosts attractions such as, which is two miles away.
+Visitors will find this beach on the South West coast of North Bimini; the area hosts attractions such as, which is two miles away.

-If you want to learn more about the history of the Bahamas, many sites offer unique historical perspectives on the area.
-For instance, nearby is, which is one of the closest places of historical interest near Alice Town Beach.
+If you're interested in learning more about the history of the Bahamas, there are lots of sites which offer a historic look at the nation.
+The nearest historical attraction is, which is one of the closest interesting historical sites to Alice Town Beach.

 |Casino||2.0 mi.||NE||North Bimini|

 |Historical Site||2.9 mi.||ENE||North Bimini|